 Since everything has now been removed from the area, the construction team has an opportunity to make sure all the foundational elements that would otherwise be invisible are up-to-date and safe.
-For example, we’ve had projects in the past where, after stripping the area down to its studs, we’ve noticed that the framing wasn’t level – an issue that otherwise might have continued going unnoticed, causing problems over time such as cracked walls, unstable conditions, and many other issues.
+For example, we’ve had projects in the past where, after stripping the area down to its studs, we’ve noticed that the framing wasn’t level – an issue that otherwise might have continued going unnoticed, causing problems over time such as cracked walls, unstable conditions, wood rotting, and many other issues.

 Oftentimes, issues like this are caused by previous contractors who did their job with less attention-to-detail than necessary.
 As a result, they left behind issues that were covered up, rather than properly fixing them.
 It’s common to find issues like this working in a city as old as Boston is, where many of the original buildings were built in the 1800s.